ClonyPDF home

 Department of Consular Affairs / passport office staff

-The honest summary: the underlying look of the two photos — white background, neutral expression, full color — is genuinely similar, which is exactly why people assume one photo works for both.
-The size requirement and the office reviewing it are different, so we don't recommend reusing a passport photo print for a visa application or vice versa without re-checking the exact dimensions required by whichever office you're submitting to.
+The honest summary: the underlying look of the two photos — white background, neutral expression, full colour — is genuinely similar, which is exactly why people assume one photo works for both.
+But 35 × 45 mm and 40 × 60 mm are different aspect ratios (7:9 versus 2:3), so a print trimmed for one physically cannot be trimmed to the other without re-cropping from the original.
+Do not reuse a passport print for a visa application or vice versa.

 For passport-specific specifications, see our Thailand passport photo page.